IMadeAgus/FirstOffice/README.md

 Solutions

-- Implementation of phone number verification via OTP for login-free booking
 - Use of TypeScript interfaces aligned with Laravel API Resources
 - Layered validation with Zod (frontend) and Request Validation (backend)
 - Leveraging Tailwind CSS with a mobile-first design approach